raviqqe/ssf/README.md

 - Tags are pointer-sized integers.
 - Constructor payloads boxed or unboxed contain their elements.
-- In the following tables, offsets are in bytes.

 #### Single constructor with no payload